playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/light-estimation.md

 sidebar_position: 1
 ---

 In AR, the real world can have complex illumination and various environments.
-For a better immersion and ability to blend between the real world and virtual world, virtual objects can be shaded and illuminated based on Light Estimation data, such as:
+For better immersion and the ability to blend between the real and the virtual world, virtual objects can be shaded and illuminated based on Light Estimation data, such as:

  * **Directional light** (the most prominent), its rotation, intensity, and color.
  * **Ambient light** in the form of an L3 spherical harmonics.